I guess my word for the week is curious.

 HOMETOWN TIME

-.
+Then we spent the weekend with my grandma and the rest of my family in Spokane and Colfax Washington.
+My favorite four moments were 1: swimming in the evening after grandma had gone to bed, and my parents sat out on the side of the pool and we talked and talked.
 I love my mom and dad...
 2: having time with Grandma the next morning and getting some wonderful amazing open and honest love and advice from her... and 3: spending the day with the whole local family at my sister's lovely house with her dear dear husband and my favorite person in the whole world: my nephew Wyatt... and 4: having my Binker (Jenell) all to myself the next day almost all day.
 Then Jason (Hannah's harmonica player, who I forgot to mention had started calling me sometime in June) flew to Spokane to drive with me to Nashville.
 On the way I had a very much too short visit to my hometown of Bonners Ferry Idaho where I got to hike with my preschool friend Josh Sherven and my favorite hot air balloon person of all time, Kevin Herschman.
 And we got to spend the night and have a fish fry with Ray and Carolyn Chaffee who are basically my godparents.
 Or God-parents.
 To be loved unconditionally by anyone is a gift.
 To be loved unconditionally by two people who have watched me grow up my whole life, is joy indescribable.

 ELEMENTARY SCHOOL FRIEND